Skip to content

 Testing workers

-Workers in River are plain old Go structs, and no special testing utilities are provided for them.
+Workers in River are plain old Go structs and can often be tested by directly invoking the Work function.
 They're testable by initializing a worker, invoking its Work function, and checking against the results:

 type SortArgs struct {